And the Band Played Waltzing Matilda: Composition and style

-Written in 1971, the coincidence with the Vietnam War has not been missed as it rails against the romanticising of war.
-As the old man sits on his porch, watching the veterans march past every Anzac Day, he muses "The young people ask what are they marching for, and I ask myself the same question".
+The chorus begins with the phrase "And the band played Waltzing Matilda".
+The song "Waltzing Matilda", by Australian poet Banjo Paterson, is the almost national anthem to which the young Australian volunteers of Bogle's song march to war and return from war and which is played when the war is remembered.
+At the conclusion of Bogle's song, its melody and a few of its lyrics, with modifications, are incorporated.

 Background

-The song was originally eight verses long but Bogle pared it down to five verses.
-In 1974 Bogle, entered the National Folk Festival songwriting competition, in Brisbane, which offered a first prize of a $300 Ovation guitar.
+The song was originally eight verses long, but Bogle pared it down to five.
+In 1974, Bogle entered the National Folk Festival songwriting competition in Brisbane, which offered a first prize of a $300 Ovation guitar.
 Bogle sang two songs, with Matilda as the second.
 He later recalled:

 I sang the first song and got polite applause.
 Then I did Matilda, and for the first time, and thankfully not the last, there was a second's silence after I finished.
 I thought, "I've fucked it here."
 I hadn't sung it very well.
 Then this storm of applause broke out and I thought, "Ovation guitar, come to daddy!"
 Well, that wasn't my first thought, but it was pretty close to my first thought.

-The judges awarded the song third place but their decision caused a small storm of protest, focusing more attention on the song, Bogle thought, than outright victory would have done.
-Jane Herivel from the Channel Islands had heard Bogle sing at the festival and requested Bogle to send her a recording.
-She sang it at a festival in the south of England where folk-singer June Tabor heard it and later recorded it for her 1976 debut solo album Airs and Graces.
+The judges awarded the song third place, but their decision caused a small storm of protest, focusing more attention on the song, Bogle thought, than outright victory would have done.
+Jane Herivel from the Channel Islands had heard Bogle sing at the festival and asked him to send her a recording.
+She sang it at a festival in the south of England, where folk singer June Tabor heard it and later recorded it for her 1976 debut solo album Airs and Graces.
 Unknown to Bogle, the song became famous in the UK and North America; so when Bogle was in the UK in 1976 he was surprised to be asked to perform at a local folk club on the strength of the song.